2024–25 Danish 1st Division

-The 2024–25 Danish 1st Division (known as the NordicBet Liga due to sponsorship by NordicBet) season is the 29th and current season of the Danish 1st Division league championship, governed by the Danish Football Association.
+The 2024–25 Danish 1st Division (known as the NordicBet Liga due to sponsorship by NordicBet) marked the 29th season of the league operating as the second tier of Danish football and the 85th season overall under the 1st Division name.
+The league is governed by the Danish Football Association (DBU).

 Participants

 OB and Hvidovre IF finished the 2023–24 season of the Superliga in 11th and 12th place, respectively, and were relegated to the 1st Division.
 They replaced SønderjyskE and AaB, who were promoted to the 2024–25 Danish Superliga.

 Esbjerg fB and FC Roskilde won promotion from the 2023–24 Danish 2nd Division.
 They replaced Næstved BK and FC Helsingør who were relegated to the 2024–25 Danish 2nd Division.